o2sdev/medusa-plugin-assets-services/README.md

 The plugin enhances the Medusa admin interface with new panels for managing **assets**, **services**, and **product references**, enabling rich linking and management flows.

-This plugin is used in [Open Self Service](https://github.com/o2sdev/openselfservice), a composable customer portal for viewing owned products, warranty info, and activating additional services.
+This plugin is used in [Open Self Service](https://github.com/o2sdev/openselfservice), a composable customer portal for viewing and managing owned products, warranties, and activating additional services.

-You can find admin [API definition](openapi.yml) in repo files.
+You can also use the plugin independently.

 ## Installation